audiojs/audio/README.md

 ### `audio.read(time=0, duration?)`

 Get _AudioBuffer_ of `duration` starting at `time`.
 If no `duration` provided, all available data will be returned.
-Returned data is cloned, if you need the original data, read `audio.buffer` directly.
+The result is cloned, if you need the original data, read `audio.buffer` directly.

 Also use `audio.readRaw(offset, length)` to read data in sample offsets.